-Is it legal?

-=> Refer to local legislation, tax rules or certain authorities which may give information on what is acceptable or even what amounts are acceptable.

-- Are you sure it is only for the person with whom you have a professional relationship, and not for those in their personal circle, including their family? - => Failing that, refrain.

-> Is the value reasonable and proportionate?

-=> Take into account the context in which the Gift or Hospitality is given or received.
-This includes referring to the local standard of living, the customs and culture of the country, or the particular industry.

-> Can the Gift or Hospitality be reciprocated?

-=> You need to be able to receive or return the same level of Hospitality or Gift.

-Does the fact that I accept or offer a Gift or Hospitality create an obligation for me or the third party, or make me liable for anything?

-=> Refrain if the answer is yes.

-Is the context appropriate?

-Take into account the context in which the Gift or Hospitality is given or received.

-=> Refrain in risky situations, such as calls for tenders or (re)negotiating a contract, entering a market, or applying for an administrative permit.

-Are we dealing with an authority or a public official?

-=> It is imperative to refrain from any Gift or Hospitality involving an authority or a public official.

-Is it professional?

-=> Check whether the Gift or Hospitality is part of the business activity, whether it is related to the product or service, whether it includes working time or involves the employees concerned.
+- Is it legal? - Refer to local legislation, tax rules or certain authorities which may give information on what is acceptable or even what amounts are acceptable. - Does this Gift or Hospitality conform with the Gifts and Hospitality policy of the Group? - o Failing that, refrain. - Are you sure it is only for the person with whom you have a professional relationship, and not for those in their personal circle, including their family? - Failing that, refrain. - Is the value reasonable and proportionate? - Refer to the threshold indicated in this policy and the context in which the Gift or Hospitality is given or received.
+This includes referring to the local standard of living, the customs and culture of the country, or the particular industry. - Can the Gift or Hospitality be reciprocated? - o You need to be able to receive or return the same level of Hospitality or Gift. - Does the fact that I accept or offer a Gift or Hospitality create an obligation for me or the third party, or make me liable for anything? - o Refrain if the answer is yes. - Is the context appropriate? - Take into account the context in which the Gift or Hospitality is given or received. - Refrain in risky situations, such as calls for tenders or (re)negotiating a contract, entering a market, or applying for an administrative permit. - Are we dealing with an authority or a public official? - It is imperative to refrain from any Gift or Hospitality involving an authority or a public official. - Is it professional? - Check whether the Gift or Hospitality is part of the business activity, whether it is related to the product or service, whether it includes working time or involves the employees concerned.

-Is it transparent?
-Would I be embarrassed if the Gift or Hospitality became public knowledge?

-=> Check that the Gift or Hospitality can be known without raising any particular questions or problems and that the amount can be checked and justified without difficulty.

-- Are Gifts and/or Hospitality often given or solicited by the same person?
-If yes, refuse them and report it to your management or the ethics committee. - Has it been authorised by the line manager? => Ensure that the Gift or Hospitality amount does not require specific authorisation.
+- Is it transparent?
+Would I be embarrassed if the Gift or Hospitality became public knowledge? - Ask yourself whether the Gift and/or Hospitality would raise any particular questions or problems if they were made public. - Ask yourself whether the amount can be justified without difficulty in the event of a check by the Ethics Committee and/or the Group's financial and legal departments. - Are Gifts and/or Hospitality often given or solicited by the same person? - o If yes, refuse them and report it to your management or the Ethics Committee. - Has it been authorised by the line manager? - Ensure that the nature and/or the amount of the Gift or Hospitality does not require specific authorisation.